Axway/amplify-central/content/en/docs/integrate_with_central/webhook/api_discovery_webhook.md

 * Validate that the webhook is processing a creation and update event by checking that the field `type` in the webhook payload has the value `ResourceCreated` or `ResourceUpdated`.

-* Validate that the event is on a API Service revision type that you are able to process.
+* Validate that the event is on a API service revision type that you are able to process.
 For example, your webhook listener implementation may only be able to process Open API standard updates, but not GraphQL.
 You can check the value of the field `payload.spec.definition.type` to see what type of specification update is being processed.
-The content of `payload.spec.definition.value` is the base64 encoded content of the specification for this API Service revision (i.e. OAS, WSDL, AsynC API, or SDL for GraphQL).
+The content of `payload.spec.definition.value` is the base64 encoded content of the specification for this API service revision (i.e. OAS, WSDL, AsynC API, or SDL for GraphQL).

-{{< alert title="Note" color="primary" >}}If you need to store the result of your webhook, then you can store it as a custom sub resource (`x-resource`) with the API Service revision.
-For example, if the webhook preforms linting validation of the API specification, then it is possible to store the results as a JSON payload in a sub resource of the API Service revision by posting the results to `API Central URL/apis/'payload.metadata.selfLink'/x-lint-results`.
+{{< alert title="Note" color="primary" >}}If you need to store the result of your webhook, then you can store it as a custom sub resource (`x-resource`) with the API service revision.
+For example, if the webhook preforms linting validation of the API specification, then it is possible to store the results as a JSON payload in a sub resource of the API service revision by posting the results to `API Central URL/apis/'payload.metadata.selfLink'/x-lint-results`.
 {{< /alert >}}

 * If you are handling a `ResourceUpdated` and you update the resource back during the webhook event processing (for example, adding an attribute), then you need to guard against getting into a loop, as your change will generate another `ResourceUpdated` event.
 It is recommended that you attach a sub resource, as mentioned in the above note, and then add to your webhook the type that has been updated.